siotour/avlEngine-old-/DOC/README.txt

 -model:		Provides an infrastructure for representing abstract
 		entities in a uniform, manageable way.

-The subsystems may be used indepedent of the others, except that each subsystem depends upon the utility subsystem.
+Each subsystem may be used indepedent of the others, except that each subsystem depends upon the utility subsystem.